 Make sure your older adult moves slowly and gently and pays attention to their body.
 It’s better to do a little less rather than risk injury.

-Older adults should follow the instructor’s movements only as far as is comfortable.
+Older adults should follow the instructor’s movements only to the point of comfort.

 Even if they only do a fraction of the range of motion or have to skip some movements, they’ll still benefit from the exercises.

-You might want to do this 30 minute routine of gentle chair yoga along with your older adult so they can watch your movements.
+You might want to do a 30-minute gentle chair yoga routine with your older adult so they can watch your movements.

-It’s a fun activity to do together and you’ll get the health benefits too!
+It’s a fun activity to do together, and you’ll also get the health benefits!

 The only equipment that’s needed is a sturdy chair that allows your older adult’s feet to touch the floor.

-An optional accessory is a belt, strap, or long hand towel to aid in stretching.
+Optional accessories include a belt, a strap, or a long-hand towel to aid stretching.

 In case you want to skip around, we’ve noted the time markers for each section of the routine.